grumpypenny/sentiment-analysis-and-music-generation/README.md

 ### Music Generation Model ###

 To generate music we used [ABCnotation](https://abcnotation.com/learn).
-This format gives a versitile way to storing music as raw text.
+This format gives a versatile way to storing music as raw text.
 The AI generates music in this format, which can then be changed into an audio format like midi.

-The reason why we picked this format is because it allows us to to easily generate music with weaker machines.
+The reason why we picked this format is because it allows us to easily generate music with weaker machines.

 **Architecture:**